 One of the promises I made myself last year was I would write one blog post a month without fail and never give up.
 Yesterday when I was cleaning my Dropbox folder i peeked across my blot folder.
 After glancing across drafts and published blog posts, boy was i happy with myself.
 With 18 posts and counting in less than a year.
 I have not had the urge to switch to a different platform or move out or worse change the domain.

 At the beginning the blog felt empty.
 So I started writing something or the other.
 Then the couple of next posts were result of me feeling like putting something out there.
 Everything else was a result of me sticking to the monthly goal of 1 blog post a month.
 A decent collection of posts later, the monthly traffic is picking up pace.
 It’s time to retire the rule of writing 1 post a month and let my habit muscle flex take over from here?

-Write like no one cares and then edit mercilessly: I have wrote so long form articles that ended up being so short reads that I would ask should I hit publish.
+Write like no one cares and then edit mercilessly: I have written so many long form articles that ended up being so short reads that I would ask should I hit publish.

 Write like no one is looking: For some reason I wanted to tagline this blog with something.
 And then I realised I wanted to write everything I felt like writing since this was my blog.

 Writing muscle helps you think: One of the most profound impacts has been is it has helped me think and structure my thought process.
 I sort of meta edit my thoughts before I say them and I would be lying that happened on its own.